yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ## Docker run interactively

 In previous examples, `docker run ...` command exited once a user-defined (or default) command is executed inside the container.
 You're probably thinking if there is a way to run more than just one command in a container.
-So we want command prompt back after running a command.
-This is possible *via* running docker containers interactively.
+It is possible to get command prompt back by running docker containers interactively.
 Running images interactively is useful for testing or development.
 So let's try the following command:

 ```bash

 docker container run -it biocontainers/fastqc:v0.11.9_cv7 /bin/sh

 ```
+*Note*: the flags `-it` are short for `-i -t` which again are the short forms of `--interactive` (Keep STDIN open) and  `--tty` (allocate a terminal).

 Here you ran the  `docker run ...` command with special flags `-it` so that it attaches you to an interactive tty in the container.
 You can run any command inside a container if it is provisioned by author of image!
-Take some time to run write a useful command (e.g., get some documentation help from a software).
+Take some time to run a useful command (e.g., get some documentation help from a software).
 Remember, you can write `exit` when you want to quit.

-*Note*: the flags `-it` are short for `-i -t` which again are the short forms of `--interactive` (Keep STDIN open) and  `--tty` (allocate a terminal).

 Here is an example on how one can get help on fastqc usage:

 ```bash
 docker container run -it biocontainers/fastqc:v0.11.9_cv7 fastqc --help
 ```

 ## Run docker containers in the background